 The pTPM SHALL have the following keys:

-An AIK which MUST be used to certify the VFK and VPCK using the TPM_CertifyKey operation.
-The AIK MUST be certified by an external entity (CA); this SHOULD be trusted by any appraisers which are expected to evaluate the trustworthiness of the platform and its VMs.
+An AIK (in TPM 2.0, non-migratable restricted signing key), which MUST be used to certify the VFK and VPCK using the TPM_CertifyKey operation.
+The AIK MUST be certified by an external entity (e.g. CA); this external entity SHOULD be trusted by any appraisers which are expected to evaluate the trustworthiness of the platform and its VMs.

 The EK, which SHOULD be certified as described in the TPM specifications, to allow the platform to be remotely re-provisioned in the event of hardware failure or misconfiguration.